-g.
-Privacy of Records Shared with Advisor
+G. Privacy of Records Shared with Advisor

 Advisors are expected to maintain the privacy of the records shared with them.
 These records may not be shared with third parties, disclosed publicly, or used for purposes not explicitly authorized by the University.
-The University may seek to restrict the role of any Advisor who does not respect the sensitive nature of the process or who fails to abide by the Recipient's privacy expectations.

-h.
-Expectations of an Advisor
+H. Expectations of an Advisor

-The University generally expects an Advisor to adjust their schedule to allow them to attend University meetings when planned, but may change scheduled meetings to accommodate an Advisor's inability to attend, if doing so does not cause an unreasonable delay.
+The University generally expects an Advisor to adjust their schedule to allow them to attend University meetings/interviews/hearings when planned, but the University may change scheduled meetings/interviews/hearings to accommodate an Advisor's inability to attend, if doing so does not cause an unreasonable delay.

-The University may also make reasonable provisions to allow an Advisor who cannot attend in person to attend a meeting by telephone, video conferencing, or other similar technologies as may be convenient and available.
+The University may also make reasonable provisions to allow an Advisor who cannot be present in person to attend a meeting/interview/hearing by telephone, video conferencing, or other similar technologies as may be convenient and available.

-i.
-Expectations of the Parties with Respect to Advisors
+I. Expectations of the Parties with Respect to Advisors

-A party may elect to change Advisors during the process and is not obligated to use the same Advisor throughout, with the exception that a party cannot dismiss an Advisor who was appointed the University except in the case of bias or conflict of interest.
-The parties are expected to inform the Investigator(s) of the identity of their Advisor at least two (2) business days before the date of their first meeting with Investigators.
+A party may elect to change Advisors during the process and is not obligated to use the same Advisor throughout.
+The parties are expected to inform the Investigator(s) of the identity of their Advisor at least two (2) business days before the date of their first meeting with Investigators (or as soon as possible if a more expeditious meeting is necessary or desired).

 The parties are expected to provide timely notice to the Title IX Coordinator (or designee) if they change Advisors at any time.
-It is assumed that if a party changes Advisors, consent to share information with the previous Advisor is terminated, and a release for the new Advisor must be secured.
+It is assumed that if a party changes Advisors, consent to share information with the previous Advisor is terminated, and a release for the new Advisor should be secured.
 Parties are expected to inform the Title IX Coordinator (or designee) of the identity of their hearing Advisor at least two (2) business days before the hearing.